telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/xlsx-and-docx-export.md

 * Telerik.Windows.Zip.dll

-More information about the assemblies and how toinclude them in your project can be found in the [Included assemblies](http://www.telerik.com/help/aspnet-ajax/introduction-included-assemblies.html) help article.
+More information about the assemblies and how to include them in your project can be found in the [Included assemblies](http://www.telerik.com/help/aspnet-ajax/introduction-included-assemblies.html) help article.

 ## Formatting

-When you set **DataFormatString** of **RadGrid** columns, the format will be applied to the exported file.Note that only the [custom numeric format strings](http://msdn.microsoft.com/en-us/library/0c899ak8%28v=vs.71%29.aspx) (Example 1)will work because in most scenarios they match the [Microsoft Excel's custom numeric format](http://office.microsoft.com/en-gb/excel-help/create-a-custom-number-format-HP010342372.aspx).
-The built-in .NET [standard numeric format strings](http://msdn.microsoft.com/en-us/library/dwhawy9k%28v=vs.71%29.aspx) (Example 2) can still beused, but the output will not be as expected.
-It is important to note, that the exported file is based on the actual RadGridcells values.
+When you set **DataFormatString** of **RadGrid** columns, the format will be applied to the exported file.
+Note that only the [custom numeric format strings](http://msdn.microsoft.com/en-us/library/0c899ak8%28v=vs.71%29.aspx) (Example 1)will work because in most scenarios they match the [Microsoft Excel's custom numeric format](http://office.microsoft.com/en-gb/excel-help/create-a-custom-number-format-HP010342372.aspx).
+The built-in .NET [standard numeric format strings](http://msdn.microsoft.com/en-us/library/dwhawy9k%28v=vs.71%29.aspx) (Example 2) can still be used, but the output will not be as expected.
+It is important to note, that the exported file is based on the actual RadGrid cells values.
 When DataFormatString is applied, these values will already be formatted which could be prevented by setting the**SuppressColumnDataFormatStrings** property to true.

 Example 1: